Skip to main content

 When processing a request response, results with a content type from the following table are considered files, and can only be written to properties whose value class is FILE.
 During this process, the corresponding file extension is taken from the table mentioned above.
 If a particular content type is not found in the table, but it starts with application, the result is still considered a file, and the file extension is taken from the right part of the content type (for example, for the application/abc content type it will be abc).
 Results with the application/null content type are considered equal to NULL.

-Results with content types different from the ones mentioned above are considered strings and when writing are automatically converted into the classes with the value of the properties to which they are being written.
+Results with content types different from the ones above are considered strings and on writing are automatically converted into the classes of the properties they are being written to.
 Empty strings are converted to NULL.

-If more than one parameter is passed to BODY, then:
+If more than one parameter is passed to BODY, they are packed into a single BODY:

-In turn, if the request response type is multipart/* or application/x-www-form-urlencoded, it will be split into parts, and each part will be considered a separate execution result.
-In this case, the order of these results is equal to the order of the corresponding parts in the request response.
+In turn, if the response content type is multipart/* or application/x-www-form-urlencoded, the response BODY is split into parts, and each part is considered a separate execution result.
+In this case, the order of these results is equal to the order of the corresponding parts in the response.

 info